Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 3. roots from all threads
 4. the old-dispatch reference (if there is a parallel global collector running) **ToDo: I don't know what this referenced**

 If you have an arena that is accessible to multiple threads, then moving becomes a big deal - you'd have to stop all threads to move anything, and you can't collect in parallel.
 So here, Zag uses a mark and sweep collector that doesn't move anything once allocated.
 Any allocation here requires a lock, but is otherwise very fast.
 Zag uses a similar allocation scheme to [Mist](https://github.com/martinmcclure/mist) - just using Fibonacci numbers instead of powers of 2.
-This means almost no space is wasted, versus with powers-of-2 (like Mist), on average 1/4 of memory is wasted.
 Free space is easily coalesced in the sweep phase.

 The Global Arena uses a non-moving mark and sweep collector.
 There is a dedicated thread that periodically does a garbage collect.